The women still missing as police continue search for Nicola Bulley

 Strange disappearance of mother-of-two brings light to mysteries surrounding several other missing women

-Police continue to search for missing mother-of-two Nicola Bulley, whose disappearance has left forensic experts “baffled”.
+Police have found a body in the search for missing mother-of-two Nicola Bulley.

 The 45-year-old disappeared while on her regular dog walk in the quiet village of St Michael’s on Wyre, Lancashire on the morning of 27 January.